skratsch-solutions/skratsch-solutions.github.io/_posts/2024-06-21-bad-data-is-bad-for-business.md

 draft: false
 parent-name: "Building With Skratsch"
 parent-url: "/posts"
+image: "/images/post/data-maze.jpg"
 ---
-*The cost of bad data is an astonishing 15% to 25% of revenue for most companies.\
+> The cost of bad data is an astonishing 15% to 25% of revenue for most companies.
-(sloanreview.mit.edu)*
+> (sloanreview.mit.edu)

 ## What is bad data?